Admitting What Is Obvious

 so i'd say: what's the smallest possible step in the direction you want to go, that doesn't feel too threatening to your current identity?

-Josh Todd over 1 year ago
+Josh Todd almost 2 years ago

 This is exactly what I needed to hear right now.
 Thanks so much, Dan, and keep writing!